enginmanap/limonEngine-docs/docs/ExtendingByAPI/pythonApi.rst

 CameraExtensionInterface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-Base class for a registered camera rig (see :ref:`implementCameraAttachment`).
-Subclass it and the engine auto-discovers it by class name, like Triggers and Actors; it appears in the editor's Cameras tree, is configurable, and may be perspective or orthographic.
+Base class for a registered camera attachment (see :ref:`implementCameraAttachment`).
+Subclass it and the engine auto-discovers it by class name, like Triggers and Actors; the engine wraps it in a ``CameraRig`` scene object that appears in the editor's Cameras tree, is configurable, and may be perspective or orthographic.

 .. code-block:: python